-Why it’s easier than ever for new Amazon tech hires to buy houses in Seattle
+Why it’s easier than ever for new Amazon tech hires to buy homes in Seattle

 Take a $1 million two-bedroom condo at Spire, the luxury 41-story development mere blocks away from Amazon’s dense South Lake Union buildup.

-With a 10% down payment, a buyer would need to earn something in the neighborhood of $200,000 to qualify for a 30-year mortgage on that home, said Diana Bowar, a loan officer at 1st Security Bank, which last summer rolled out a restricted stock unit lending program for new Amazon employees.
+As a rule of thumb, with a 10% down payment, a buyer would need to earn something in the neighborhood of $200,000 to qualify for a 30-year mortgage on that home, said Diana Bowar, a loan officer at 1st Security Bank, which last summer rolled out a restricted stock unit lending program for new Amazon employees.

 “There’s a need in our backyard,” Bowar said.
 “And we’ve seen that people who are getting RSU income and have contracts with Amazon, the likelihood that they’re going to stay in that job making that kind of income is good.”